Table of Contents

 Laughing during my reply I say, “Thanks for the vote of confidence.
 You got my current address?”

 Max replies, “Yep, you should see the parcel in the mail in a few days.
 And before you ask, I won’t tell you where I am or what I’m up to.
 Get it from the info I send.”
 The line goes dead when he hangs up.

 Later that Week

-Friday morning I take my usual weekly fifty-six kilometre drive into a town nearby to buy groceries and do business.
-I end up at the local McDonald’s for lunch about 12:15 p.m., as usual.
-Gives me time to get my lunch and seated before the place becomes crowded with all the school kids from the two high schools just up the road.
-The seniors are allowed out for lunch and nearly all the girls end up at Maccas.
-Makes for some very nice scenery while eating.
+Friday morning I take my usual weekly fifty-six kilometre drive into a city nearby to buy groceries and to do business.
+As is usual I end up at the local McDonald’s for lunch about 12:15 p.m.
+It gives me time to get my lunch and seated before the place becomes crowded with all of the school kids from the two high schools just up the road.
+The seniors are allowed out for lunch and nearly all of the girls end up at Maccas, which makes for some very nice scenery while eating.

 She replies, “Do you think you can still handle three, or is two your Max now?”
 Out of the corner of my eye I notice the blond beside me is slipping something into my shoulder bag sitting on the seat between us.

 I respond, “Oh, I think I can still handle three.
-But just in case, what say I start with the blond?
-I prefer blondes because they get so dirty easily, but are fun to get clean again.
-And it’s easy to see what they’re up to, or down to, as the case may be.”
+But, just in case, what say I start with the blond?
+I prefer blondes because they get dirty so easily, but are fun to get clean again.
+Also, it’s easy to see what they’re up to, or down to, as the case may be.”
 They laugh again.

 The brunette says, “It’s a pity we can’t hang around to find out.”

 I reply, “That’s OK, next time we can sing Ninety-nine Luftballoons.”